 Consumer health concerns regarding the availability and use of veterinary medicines in animals is warranted and important.
 However, any potential human health hazard due to the use of drugs in animals must be scientifically examined by means of a thorough risk/benefit analysis for each drug.
 In other words, what will the effect on human health be if these drugs are not used

 How Are Veterinary Drugs Controlled?

 Consumers want to be assured of the safety of veterinary medicines and that there are control measures in place.

-Veterinary drugs are scientifically researched and formulated to be effective, beneficial to the animal and safe, both for the animal and the consumer, when prescribed dosage levels are adhered to.
+Veterinary drugs are scientifically researched and formulated to be effective, beneficial to the animal and safe, both for the animal and the consumer, when prescribed dosage levels and withdrawal periods (when applicable) are adhered to.

 In the Republic of South Africa the responsibility for safeguarding the health of consumers and animals lies with the Department of Health and the Department of Agriculture respectively.

 The registration and supply of veterinary medicines are strictly controlled.
 Several international committees regularly consult and review matters relating to veterinary medicines control globally and regionally.
 Just one such committee is the Codex Committee on Residues of Veterinary Drugs in Foods where Codex Standards are set for veterinary drug residues, good practices and the use of veterinary drugs.
 The Codex Alimentarius Commission is globally recognized as the international food standards authority and South Africa is not only a member of Codex, but also subscribes to its principles and implements Codex Standards.

 The Directorate of Veterinary Services within the National Department of Agriculture is responsible for meat hygiene standards, meat import and export control as well as for the monitoring programme for residues in foods of animal origin.